DanielBradford/rubic/README.md

 The ADD RECIPE button in 'My Recipes' and the Floating Menu ADD RECIPE Button (Green) direct the user here.

 The create recipe feature allows the user to add their own recipe using the data entry form provided.

+The user is encouraged to seperate all ingredients with "," and seperate all method instructions with "."

+This is important for the processing and displaying of information in the view_recipe.html template. *This method can be improved as it relies entirely on user compliance*

 The data entry form has front-end and back-end validation to reduce user error and help prevent malicious activity.
 For example: